 Providing effective activation support to jobseekers with a particular focus on vulnerable groups remains a challenge.
 Through its 118 local offices, the public employment service has to serve around 1 million jobseekers, of which two thirds are women and 12% are third-country nationals.
-During the last 2 years, the service went through a major organisational reform; this included shifting administrative staff towards counselling functions. establishing group counsellina services and intensifyina cooperation with employers.
+During the last 2 years, the service went through a major organisational reform; this included shifting administrative staff towards counselling functions, establishing aroup counsellina services and intensifvina cooperation with employers.
 The service further revised the framework of mutual obligations it has with jobseekers, while putting in place financial incentives for the latter to take up work.
 Nonetheless, the service continues to face human resource constraints (with each employment counsellor serving more than 2 000 jobseekers) and heavy administrative procedures, depite the fact that many of them have been digitalised in recent years.
-Between 2021 and 2027, the European Social Fund Plus and the Recovery and Resilience Facility will facilitate recruitment of 540 employment counsellors on a temporary basis, increase the supply of activation and training programmes for jobseekers, and expand the use of IT tools.
-Beyond these measures, more structured including intensifying individualised assessment of jobseeker skills needs, and further streamlining administrative and staff management procedures, could help the service achieve even better outcomes in job matching.
+Between 2021 and 2027, the European Social Fund Plus and the Recovery and Resilience Facility will facilitate the recruitment of 540 employment counsellors on a temporary basis, increase the supply of activation and training programmes for jobseekers, and expand the use of IT tools.
+Beyond these measures, more structured actions. including intensifying the individualised assessment of jobseeker skills needs, and further streamlining administrative and staff management procedures, could help